-Taking time to add romance to your relationship is vital to keeping it healthy and happy.
+When people look for examples of how to be romantic in a relationship, nothing is more romantic than that.
+Adding romance to your relationship is vital to keeping it healthy and happy.

-If a couple does not pay attention to injecting romantic ideas and romantic activities day in and day out, they may find themselves feeling stale, uninspired, and even be at risk for having an affair with someone who is throwing them a romantic glance from time to time.
+In that case, they may feel stale, uninspired, and even be at risk of having an affair with someone throwing them a romantic glance from time to time.

-So, how to be more romantic?
+So, how to be romantic?
 Or how to add romance to your relationship?

-You don’t need to go big with romantic gestures for her or him.
+You don’t need to go big with romantic gestures for them.

-Here are some small but significant romantic ideas for her and him that can add romance to your relationship and will keep your relationship perking along quite nicely.
+Here are some small but significant romantic ideas that can add romance to your relationship and keep your relationship progressing quite nicely.

 1. Fetch a beverage for your partner for no reason

-Looking for romantic things to do for your boyfriend or girlfriend?
+Looking for romantic things to do for your partner and how to be more romantic?